PartyProNL/Epoch/README.md

 # Epoch
 Epoch is a simple **Android Compose** app that allows you to create countdowns to important events.
-You can create, edit view and delete timers in a simple and clean UI.
+You can create, edit, view and delete timers in a simple and clean UI.

 ## Technical features
 These are some of the technical features Epoch has: